Privacy Policy

 10. Challenging Compliance

-Individuals may challenge MCSC’s compliance with this statement by contacting the Chief Privacy Officer.
+Individuals may challenge MCSC’s compliance with this statement by contacting the Privacy Officer.

 Missing Children Society of Canada